A long-established and popular way to enhance the flavor and richness of food is to add salt to the food.

 The U.S. Dietary Guidelines also state:

 “Virtually all Americans consume more sodium than they need.
 The estimated average intake of sodium for all Americans ages 2 years and older is approximately 3,400 mg per day.
 Americans should reduce their sodium intake to less than 2,300 mg or 1,500 mg per day depending on age and other individual characteristics.”

-For more information, read the Dietary Guidelines (pdf).
+For more information, read the Dietary Guidelines (full report).

 Monosodium glutamate (MSG) is often a key ingredient for people on a low-sodium diet, because it boosts the flavor of a dish while reducing the need for salt.
 Monosodium glutamate is the sodium salt of glutamic acid (glutamate), an amino acid which occurs naturally in protein-containing foods such as meat, vegetables and dairy products.
 Glutamate is also produced in the body and is necessary for normal metabolism and brain function.
 Glutamate brings nothing new to the diet the glutamate naturally present in food and the glutamate derived from MSG are identical and the body treats them in exactly the same way.